 Conducting webinars are done for a number of reasons.
-The company hosting a webinar may either want to raise brand awareness, inform customers of its new products and services, generate new leads and retain current customers, be established as a thought leader in that area, or a combination of all.
+The company hosting a self-managed webinar or even using a managed webinar service may either want to raise brand awareness, inform customers of its new products and services, generate new leads and retain current customers, be established as a thought leader in that area, or a combination of all.
 Webinars are effective business development strategic tools.

 The success of a webinar largely depends on the skills, preparedness, and attentiveness of the host.
 They are given the biggest responsibility among anyone else involved with the webinar.
 However, it is easy to overlook other measures that participants can do on their end to make their experience as enriching as possible.

 There are a number of guidelines and reminders for hosts to practice and abide by to ensure a successful event, but attendees can also do a few things to better utilize the event for themselves.

 Essential things you should keep in mind as a webinar participant:

 Make sure that you have a stable internet connection before attending the webinar to avoid missing important portions of the event because of avoidable connection issues.
 It is disrupting to ask the host to repeat whatever it is you missed because of an unstable connection.

 Set your calendar reminder to go off 5-10 minutes earlier than the scheduled event so you can log in and test the given link ahead of time and check if there’s a need for you to download or install any kind of software.
 Other than that, there are instances wherein you’ll be prompted to update Flash or other already existing applications to aid the webinar.